RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 If you notice errors or omissions in this draft guide, please message the editor with details, [@RarelyChalie](https://www.7cups.com/@RarelyCharlie).

 ### Acknowledgements
-Thanks to the following members and listeners who contributed to a previous version of this guide: @Alex, @bunnypants, @ChaoticGood, @colourfulSpring22, @LaraG, @Laura, @littlepony, @MajesticBear, @Melody293, @Nada, @niamh333, @PhoenixAsh, @RainbowTrie, @Rose, @sairita, @Silversun14, @SunFern, @tazcares.
+Thanks to the following members and listeners who contributed to a previous version of this guide in 2017: @Alex, @bunnypants, @ChaoticGood, @colourfulSpring22, @LaraG, @Laura, @littlepony, @MajesticBear, @Melody293, @Nada, @niamh333, @PhoenixAsh, @RainbowTrie, @Rose, @sairita, @Silversun14, @SunFern, @tazcares.